airbytehq/airbyte/docs/cloud/getting-started-with-airbyte-cloud.md

 ## Allowlist IP address

-You may need to allowlist one of our IP addresses to enable access to Airbyte. (listed below)
+You may need to allowlist one of our IP addresses to enable access to Airbyte:
 - 34.106.109.131
 - 34.106.196.165
 - 34.106.60.246